 the program of nursing for learning outside the classroom which includes

-considered to be any program that culminates in the graduate being eligible for
+program is considered to be any program that culminates in the graduate being

-licensure.
-Examples of registered nurse programs are associate degree programs,
+eligible for licensure.
+Examples of registered nurse programs are associate

-baccalaureate degree programs, masterís degree programs, and multiple
+degree programs, baccalaureate degree programs, masterís degree programs, and

 ††††† Section 2.
 General.
 (1) An applicant for licensure shall complete a prelicensure program of nursing that meets the requirements of this administrative regulation.